MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/file-structure.md

 ## Formatting

 Most Q# statements and directives end with a terminating semicolon, `;`.
-Statements and declarations such as `for` and `operation` that end with a statement block (see below) do not require a terminating semicolon.
+Statements and declarations such as `for` and `operation` that end with a statement block (see the following section) do not require a terminating semicolon.
 Each statement description notes whether the terminating semicolon is required.

 Statements, like expressions, declarations, and directives, can be broken out across multiple lines.